instinctscience/coder_ring/docs/global-registry-method.md

 If your application is running on multiple nodes with Erlang clustering enabled, you might want the GenServer for a given ring to be running once across the cluster.
 (Having multiple simultaneous GenServers for the same ring will be a bad time.)
-This document explains one way to accomplish this.
+Here, we'll explain one way to accomplish this.

 I recommend the excellent [Horde](https://github.com/derekkraan/horde) library for this purpose.
 Follow its documentation to include it as a